kimsta/Padel_Project/README.md

 ## Project Overview

-Motivated by friendly post-match debates, this project seeks to answer the question: "Who is actually the best player?"
-The analysis moves beyond simple win percentages to provide a statistically robust evaluation of player skill.
-It tackles the common real-world challenge of drawing confident conclusions from limited and messy data.
+Motivated by friendly post-match debates about lucky wins and unlucky losses, this project seeks to answer a more fundamental question: **"How much of a role does luck play in amateur padel?"** The analysis uses statistical inference to distinguish consistent, repeatable skill from random chance, tackling the common real-world challenge of drawing confident conclusions from limited data.

 The analysis is presented in two parallel paradigms:
 1.  **Frequentist Analysis**: To provide objective "yes/no" answers about statistical significance.